esphome/esphome-docs/guides/faq.rst

 The ESP chips have special "strapping pins" that are read during the bootup procedure and determine how it boots up.
 They define whether the ESP boots into a special "flashing mode" or normal boot and a couple of other internal settings.
 If an external pullup/down changes the configured voltage levels boot failures or hard to diagnose issues can happen.
-While the use of them in software is not a problem if  there's something attached to the pins (particularly if they're not floating) you may run into problems.
+While the use of them in software is not a problem, if there's something attached to the pins (particularly if they're not floating during the bootup) you may run into problems.
 It's recommended to avoid them unless you have a pressing need to use them and you know have reviewed the expected boot voltage levels of these pins from the ESP datasheet.

 Note that some boards connect pins such as GPIO0 to a builtin tactile switch.
 In these cases using the strapping pins is not a problem.